Kvisaz/phaser-webpack-template/readme.md

 # Optimized Phaser Webpack Template

+## AssetPack experiment

+Pixi Assetpack is overengineered tool.
+It has lack of documentation and conflicts with current template build.

+Use it as standalone instrument.

+## Common section

 Just copy and use with `npm run start`, `npm run build`

 - [Online Storybook Demo](https://kvisaz.github.io/phaser-webpack-template/storybook/index.html)